Programme of Lectures/Talks

 Sundays at Copped Hall

-Members are welcome to join us Sundays at Copped Hall.
+Members are welcome to join us for Sundays at Copped Hall.
 These volunteer days will include activities like digging, finds processing or engaging with members of the public visiting the mansion.

 These volunteer days run 10:00am to 5:00pm.
 If you are interested in taking part, please contact us at: coppedhalldigs@outlook.com.